 When working on intricate material, you can instead of EB Garamond use either Garamond Monotype or Adobe Garamond Pro.
-This exception is only applicable when you due to the nature of the material must use different font weights.
+This exception is only applicable when you, due to the nature of the material, or the programme used, must use different font weights.